coderefinery/git-intro/_episodes/05-remotes.md

 ### Hands-on

+> ## Make a Change
-In testrepo change something and commit the change to a new branch that you call "my_stupid_feature".
-Maybe change a fixed string or add a comment.
+> Change something in testrepo and commit the change to a new branch that you
+> call "my_stupid_feature".
+>
+> (If you're out of ideas you can add a comment.
+Those begin with #) {: .task :}

+> ## Note
+>
-Naming conventions are important, especially when collaborating with other people.
-The local branch names and remote branch names fortunately don't have to match.
+> Naming conventions are important, especially when collaborating with other
+> people.
+The local branch names and remote branch names fortunately don't have
+> to match.
+{: .callout :}

-To push your branch to the remote you can pass the name of bo
+To push your branch to the remote you can pass the name of both the local name and you want to the branch to have.

 ```
 $ git push --set-upstream localbare my_stupid_feature:joes_stupid_feature